vectordotdev/vector/docs/usage/configuration/transforms/field_filter.md

 ---
-description: Accepts `log` and `metric` events and allows you to filter events by a field's value.
+description: Accepts `log` and `metric` events and allows you to filter events by a log field's value.
 ---

 <!--